-UK inflation hit its highest level in nearly three years in June, at 2.5%.
-While expected, industry debate continues to rage on whether this is a long-term trend or a short-term blip.
+UK inflation made its highest jump on record in August up to 3.2% from 2% in July.
+While expected by many, industry debate continues to rage on whether this is a long-term trend or a short-term blip.

 It’s currently hard to tell but one thing is for certain, inflation is on the up.
 This leaves professional investors in a quandary.
 Do we stick to our allocation guns and wait for the storm to pass, or reallocate to counter the potential effects on client assets?

 It is not a decision to be made lightly – get it wrong and clients run the risk of having investment gains eroded.

 What is feeding inflation?

 Many cite the reason for the rise in inflation as the ‘Covid effect’, whereby prices were depressed during lockdown and have now bounced back with the economic reopening.